-Masri believes that the 2003 war in Iraq was nothing more than an imperialistic, corporate greed-driven attempt to take control of Iraq’s oil reserves.
-“A handful of Bush-connected corporations,” said Masri, “are poised to make billions in profits while U.S. troops are killed almost daily, and Iraq plunges deeper into a colonial nightmare… Halliburton, Bechtel, MCI and other war profiteers are part of a larger invasion by outside corporate interests hoping to control the wealth and resources of Iraq—wealth and resources that belong to the Iraqi people.”
+In 2003 Masri strongly opposed the American invasion of Iraq, characterizing it as an imperialistic, greed-driven attempt to take control of Iraq’s oil reserves.
+“A handful of Bush-connected corporations,” said Masri, “are poised to make billions in profits while U.S. troops are killed almost daily, and Iraq plunges deeper into a colonial nightmare….
+Halliburton, Bechtel, MCI and other war profiteers are part of a larger invasion by outside corporate interests hoping to control the wealth and resources of Iraq—wealth and resources that belong to the Iraqi people.”
 And in the Summer 2003 edition of the International Socialist Review, Masri denounced “U.S. occupying forces in Iraq” for “behaving like the Israeli occupying forces in the occupied Palestinian territories of the West Bank and Gaza.”